A Lite Distributed Semantic Communication System for Internet of Things: Proposed Lite Distributed Semantic Communication System

 \subsubsection{Network Sparsification}

 A proper criterion to disable neural connections is important.
-Obviously, the connections with small weight value can be pruned.
+Obviously, the connections with small weight values can be pruned.
 Therefore, the pruning issue here turns into setting a proper pruning threshold.